-Throughout the year, the MPO staff collected and analyzed vehicular crash data to determine the most frequent problematic locations in San Angelo.
-MPO staff met with San Angelo Police Department to discuss possible solutions for some locations.
-The staff also met with TxDOT and the City Engineering department to develop solutions.
+Throughout the year, the MPO staff collected and analyzed data to determine the direction for the new MTP.
+MPO staff met with San Angelo Police Department, TxDOT, City Engineering and other stakeholders and partners to develop strategies for the future.
 Staff continued to update and review roadways for correct classification, while maintaining consistency with federal, state, and planning classifications.